sourmash-bio/sourmash/doc/command-line.md

 Please use the command line option `--help` to get more detailed usage information for each command.

-Note that as of sourmash v3.4, most commands will load signatures from indexed databases (the SBT and LCA formats) as well as from signature files.
+Note that as of sourmash v3.4, all commands should load signatures from indexed databases (the SBT and LCA formats) as well as from signature files.

 ### `sourmash compute` - make sourmash signatures from sequence data